-Harvey is a Fellow of: the International Academy of Trial Lawyers; the International Society of Barristers; the American Bar Foundation; and Litigation Counsel of America.
-He has served on the DRI Board of Directors, and was formerly Chair of DRI's Drug and Medical Device Litigation Committee.
-He has Co-Chaired the DRI Corporate Counsel Roundtable, and he has been at the forefront of launching DRI Europe.
-Harvey has also served on the IADC Board of Directors and as Director of IADC's Defense Counsel Trial Academy.
+He is a Fellow of: the International Academy of Trial Lawyers; the International Society of Barristers; the American Bar Foundation; and Litigation Counsel of America.
+He has served on the Board of Directors of the International Association of Defense Counsel (IADC) and the Defense Research Institute (DRI).
+He was also Director of the IADC's Defense Counsel Trial Academy; Co-Chair of the DRI Corporate Counsel Roundtable; and he has been at the forefront of launching DRI Furope.